Jayman2000/jasons-nixos-config/README.md

 19. In the Tor Browser, enable HTTPS only mode.
 20. In the Tor Browser, install uBlock Origin.
 21. Set up any additional email accounts in Thunderbird.
+22. In Kalendar, set up a reminder on the first of every month to review installed packages.

 ## Hints for Contributors